 Does this mean that humiliating people is a good thing to do?
 That is promotes peace?
 What is the relationship between shame, humiliation and humbling here?
-Shame seems to be humiliation that has been accepted by the receiver.
+Shame is what I agree to; humiliation is what I do not agree to.
+Shame seems to be humiliation that has been accepted by the receiver and interpreted as due humbling.

 I blush when I break wind inadvertently; I am ashamed even if nobody notices it.
 I am ashamed precisely because I have learned to subscribe to the notion that farting is a transgression of decent behavior that is demarcated by shame.
 While blushing after such a flatus, I might remember my mother telling me off when I was a child and let wind.
 Human beings are intersubjective beings, we see ourselves as others see us, and we can either feel pride or shame when we look at us with the other's eyes.
 When my mother made me understand that I transgressed boundaries of decency, I felt shame.
 I may even have felt extreme shame.
-Many people dream the horror dream of strangers standing above them, laughing and ridiculing them, while they lie naked on the floor in their excrements (not surprisingly, this horror dream is the script for torture).
+Many people dream horror dreams of strangers standing above them, laughing and ridiculing them, while they lie naked on the floor in their excrements (not surprisingly, this horror dream is a script for torture).

 Torture uses feelings of shame so as to humiliate its victims and it uses humiliation so as to create shame in them.
 Torture is in a position to use shame for its goals precisely because shame is widely regarded as an asset.
 A human being that is not capable of shame is seen as a monster.
 Shame is what keeps us within the limits of the social rules and regulations.
 We all hope that shame will deter our neighbors from lying to us and steeling from us.
-More so, I hope that my neighbor will feel guilty and not have an affair with my spouse - guilt can be defined as moral shame, shame over moral shortcomings.
+More so, I hope that my neighbor will feel guilty and not have an affair with my spouse (guilt may be defined as moral shame, shame over moral shortcomings).
 With other words, we all hope that our neighbors will bow to the rules and regulations which safeguard that our community can live together in harmony.
 We hope that shame and guilt will limit social disruption and we therefore deem these forms of shame and guilt as highly valuable.